Helping you grow closer to God

 And then I have a thick rubber band about like this.
 And then here is the illustration I use because I want you to get this.
 If you get this then what we’re going to teach is going to make a lot of sense.

 And I hold up the bolt and I say, “This is a big bolt that’s very heavy.”
 And, you know, you can see it.
 It’s a huge thing.
 And I say, “If I drop this in this water, what will happen?”
-And we have very smart people in California so they say things like, “It will sink.”
+“It will sink.”
 In which I say, “Fantastic.
 You’re right.”
 And then I take this, I take this piece of wood. it’s about like this and I say, “If I drop this piece of wood in this clear tank, what will it do?”
-And again being the intellects that we are there they say, “It will float.”
+And again, being the intellects that we are there they say, “It will float.”

 And I say, “Well why will it float?
 What’s the nature of wood?”
 Well why, why does the bolt drop?
 Because it’s the nature of the bolt.
 It’s the weight that it has.